Skip to main content

 Automatic setup

-The first one is dashed in red, only by way of illustration.
-A schema is automatically set up after having provided a few fiiles.
+A schema is automatically set up after having provided a few files.
 Once PlayMakers’ technology is finished carrying out an automatic detection of rules that your asset(s) may contain.
 If you wish it so, you can edit these rules later.

 Studio Dashboard's automatic preset in schema tab